César Gaviria: Secretary General of the OAS

 In 1994, Gaviria was elected Secretary General of the OAS (his term beginning after the end of his presidential term in August 1994).
 Reelected in 1999, he worked extensively on behalf of Latin America.
 Between October 2002 and May 2003, he served as international facilitator of the OAS mesa process, aimed at finding a solution to the internal Venezuelan political crisis between President Hugo Chávez and the Coordinadora Democrática opposition.

-Adviser and scholar

-After leaving the OAS, Gaviria worked briefly in New York as an advisor and scholar at Columbia University.
-Upon his return to Colombia, he founded an art gallery named Nueveochenta, and has remained in the country ever since.

 President

-Gaviria was proclaimed the sole chief of the Colombian Liberal Party in June 2005.
+Gaviria was proclaimed the sole chief of the Liberal Party in June 2005.
 On 27 April 2006, his sister Liliana Gaviria was killed by unknown gunmen.

 His son, Simón Gaviria, led the Liberal Party between 2011 and 2014 and then served as national director of planning under the government of Juan Manuel Santos from 2014 to 2017.
 César Gaviria then took over the leadership of the party.
 He supported Iván Duque's candidacy for the 2018 presidential election, which Duque won.

 Gaviria is a member of the Club of Madrid, an independent non-profit organization created to promote democracy and change in the international community, composed by more than 100 members: former democratic Heads of State and Government from around the world.